Seth Manfield

-Seth Manfield (born September 14, 1990) is an American Magic: The Gathering player, perhaps best known for winning the 2015 World Championship.
+Seth Manfield (born September 14, 1990) is an American Magic: The Gathering player and current World Champion.
+He is a two-time world champion, having previously won the 2015 World Championship.
 His other accomplishments include sixth-place finish at Pro Tour Fate Reforged earlier that same year, and five Grand Prix wins.
 In 2018, he was inducted into the Magic: The Gathering Hall of Fame.
 In 2020, he was signed on by Team Envy.

 He is the son of bridge world champion Ed Manfield (1943–1999).